-To put that in perspective, consider that Pete Rose, the only player with more National League hits (4,256) than Musial (3,630), never got 500 hits against any franchise.
+To put that in perspective, consider Pete Rose, the only player with more National League hits (4,256) than Musial (3,630), never got 500 hits against any franchise.

 Hank Aaron, who had more total hits (3,771) than Musial, also never achieved 500 hits against any opponent.